top of page

 5. Regular Eye Check-Ups

-👁️ First eye exam should be by age 3, even if there are no concerns.
+👁️ The first eye exam should take place by age 3, even if there are no concerns.

-If your child needs glasses, here’s how to make the experience easier and ensure they take proper care of them:
+If your child needs glasses, here’s how to make the experience easier:

-Make glasses fun!
-Let kids pick their favorite color or design to feel confident wearing them.
+2. Make glasses fun!
+Let kids pick their favorite color or design to feel confident.

-Teach proper handling – Show them how to clean glasses with a microfiber cloth and store them in a case.
+3. Teach proper handling – Show them how to clean glasses and store them.

-Monitor for fit – Ensure the glasses sit well and don’t slide off their nose.
+4. Monitor for fit – Ensure the glasses sit well.
 If they complain of discomfort, visit an optometrist for adjustments.

-Encourage consistent use – Wearing glasses regularly helps their eyes adjust and prevents further vision strain.
-Regularly talk to them to know their feelings and if they are bullied by other kids.
+5. Encourage consistent use – Wearing glasses regularly helps their eyes adjust and prevents strain.
+Talk to them regularly about their feelings and any bullying they might face.

-Early childhood is a critical time for vision development, and many eye problems first become noticeable in preschool settings.
-Since young children may not realize they have difficulty seeing, teachers and caregivers play an important role in detecting early signs of vision issues.
+Early childhood is when many eye problems first become apparent.
+Teachers and caregivers play a significant role in detecting vision issues.

 📌 Identifying problems early can prevent learning difficulties, developmental delays, and long-term vision impairment.